olamothe/generator-coveo/generators/app/templates/README.md

-# <%- repoName %>
+# <%- projectSafeName %>

-This project is meant to display a working starting point for a SFDC project that wish to extend the [Coveo Javascript Search Framework](https://github.com/coveo/search-ui) with custom styling and additional components.
+This project is meant to display a working starting point for a project that wish to extend the [Coveo Javascript Search Framework](https://github.com/coveo/search-ui) with custom styling and additional components.

 ## Build
     npm install
-    gulp
+    npm run build

 All resources will be available under `./bin` folder.

-## Important gulp tasks
-* `gulp default` -> Build the whole project (CSS, templates, TypeScript, etc.) and generate its output in the `./bin` folder.
-* `gulp build` -> same as default
-* `gulp compile` -> Build only the TypeScript code and generate its output in the `./bin` folder.
-* `gulp css` -> Build only the Sass code and generate its output in the `./bin` folder.

-## Tips n trick for developers on Windows
-* `gulp;gulp prepareSfdc;gulp bundleSfdc;gulp deploySfdc` -&gt; build, prepare, bundle and deploy the SFDC project